hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/how_to_writer_ru.md

 1. **Replace the placeholder `my_function`:**  Paste your actual function or class code into the `# The user-provided code goes here` section.

 2. **Define Fixtures:** If your function needs any data or objects to operate (like databases or file contents), create a fixture using `@pytest.fixture`.
-Example fixtures are included for illustrative purposes.
+Example fixtures are included for illuStartive purposes.

 3. **Write Test Functions:**